feipenghhq/hw-study-note/MOOC-upf/UPF_power_aware_design.md

 location can be:

-- self (default): level shifted should be placed in the self domain.
+- self (default): level shifter should be placed in the self domain.
-- parent: level shifted should be placed in the parent domain.
+- parent: level shifter should be placed in the parent domain.
 - other
 - fanout: level shifted should be placed in each fanout domain.